otavia-projects/otavia/docs/_docs/quick_start.md

 ```

 You might wonder, if a message inherits both `Notice` and `Ask`, will the message end up being processed
-by `continueNotice` or `continueAsk`?
+by `resumeNotice` or `resumeAsk`?
 The answer is both. `Otavia` does not determine how a message should be handled
 based on the type of message, but by how it is sent.
 There are `notice` and `ask` methods in `Address`, and messages
-sent by the `notice` method are eventually processed by `continueNotice`, while messages sent by the `ask` method are
+sent by the `notice` method are eventually processed by `resumeNotice`, while messages sent by the `ask` method are
-processed by `continueAsk`!
+processed by `resumeAsk`!

 ## Timer